Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/environments.md

 For web properties, Launch also uses the settings from the assigned Environment to determine the following:

 1. Destination - This is the location where you want your build to be deployed.
-It is controlled by selecting an adapter for the environment to use.
+It is controlled by selecting a host for the environment to use.
 2. Archive Format - You can get a deployable set of files or have it zipped up in an archive format.
 This is controlled by the archive settings.
 3. Embed Code - This is the code you'll use to deploy your build at run-time and will be different based on property type.

 ### Destination

-On the environment screen, you have a drop-down menu to select from the existing adapters on your property.
+On the environment screen, you have a drop-down menu to select from the existing hosts on your property.

-When a build is created, Launch will deliver that build to whatever location you've specified with the assigned adapter.
+When a build is created, Launch will deliver that build to whatever location you've specified with the assigned host.

 ### Archive